Build a Line Follower with a Rover and a Webcam

 Install viam-server and connect to your machine

 Add a new machine in the Viam app.
-Then follow the setup instructions to install viam-server on the computer you’re using for your project and connect to the Viam app.
-Wait until your machine has successfully connected.
+On the machine’s page, follow the setup instructions to install viam-server on the computer you’re using for your project.
+Wait until your machine has successfully connected to the Viam app.

 Configure your components

-Navigate to the Config tab of your machine’s page in the Viam app.
-Click on the Components subtab.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.

 1. Add the board.